Prime Minister's Yoga Awards

 PM Yoga Awards, officially named as PM's Awards for Outstanding Contribution for Promotion and Development of Yoga are the annual awards by Prime Minister of India for recognizing contribution in promotion and development of Yoga.

+Announcement

 The institution of the award was announced by the Prime Minister Narendra Modi on the occasion of the Second International Day of Yoga at Chandigarh on 21 June 2016.

 The Award

-Award includes Trophy, Certificate and Cash Prize of ₹2.5 Million each.It has four categories:
+Award includes Trophy, Certificate and Cash Prize of ₹2.5 Million each.
+It has four categories: